MyEBikeLaw

 • California — AB 1942 would have required DMV registration and license plates for Class 2 and Class 3 e-bikes, but it stalled: held in committee on the Appropriations suspense file (May 14, 2026).

-• Illinois — SB 3336 passed the Senate 54-0 (April 15) and the House 80-30 (May 27, 2026); the Senate still has to concur in the House amendments before the bill can go to Governor Pritzker.
+• Illinois — the e-bike framework first rode on SB 3336, but that bill stalled at Senate concurrence (its May 29, 2026 concurrence vote was never taken) and is dead for the session.
+The final language was carried by SB 3484, which passed both chambers on June 1, 2026 (House 84-16; Senate 48-7) and now awaits Governor Pritzker.
 Despite news reports, it does NOT require a license, registration, or insurance for normal e-bikes — for Class 1/2/3 it adds only a minimum riding age (15, or 16 for Class 3).
-Those vehicle rules apply only to devices over 28 mph, which Illinois already treats as motor-driven cycles.
-Effective date now set to January 1, 2027 if enacted.
+Those vehicle rules apply only to devices over 28 mph (or over 750 W), which Illinois already treats as motor-driven cycles.
+Effective January 1, 2027 if signed.

 • New York — S08573 (RIDERS Act).
 Would require registration and operator licensure for all e-bikes, e-scooters, and e-skateboards.
 In Senate Transportation Committee.